 The term atelectasis is derived from the Greek words ateles and ektasis, which mean incomplete expansion.
 Atelectasis is defined as diminished volume affecting all or part of a lung.
-Pulmonary atelectasis is one of the most commonly encountered abnormalities in chest radiology findings.
-Recognizing an abnormality due to atelectasis on chest x-ray films can be crucial to understanding the underlying pathology.
+Pulmonary atelectasis is one of the most commonly encountered abnormalities in chest radiographs.
+Recognizing an abnormality due to atelectasis on chest radiographs can be crucial to understanding the underlying pathology.
 Several types of atelectasis exist; each has a characteristic radiographic pattern and etiology.
 Atelectasis is divided physiologically into obstructive and nonobstructive causes.

 Nonobstructive atelectasis can be caused by loss of contact between the parietal and visceral pleurae, compression, loss of surfactant, and replacement of parenchymal tissue by scarring or infiltrative disease.
 Examples of nonobstructive atelectasis are described below.

 Relaxation or passive atelectasis results when a pleural effusion or a pneumothorax eliminates contact between the parietal and visceral pleurae.
 Generally, the uniform elasticity of a normal lung leads to preservation of shape even when volume is decreased.
-The different lobes also function differently, eg, the middle and lower lobes collapse more than the upper lobe in the presence of pleural effusion, while the upper lobe may be affected more by pneumothorax.
+The different lobes also respond differently, eg, the middle and lower lobes collapse more than the upper lobe in the presence of pleural effusion, while the upper lobe is typically affected more by pneumothorax.

-Compression atelectasis occurs from any space-occupying lesion of the thorax compressing the lung and forcing air out of the alveoli.
+Compression atelectasis occurs from any space-occupying lesion of the thorax compresses the lung and forces air out of the alveoli.
 The mechanism is similar to relaxation atelectasis.

 Adhesive atelectasis results from surfactant deficiency.
 Surfactant normally reduces the surface tension of the alveoli, thereby decreasing the tendency of these structures to collapse.
 Decreased production or inactivation of surfactant leads to alveolar instability and collapse.
 This is observed particularly in acute respiratory distress syndrome (ARDS) and similar disorders.